daniswastaken/daniswastaken/README.md

 # 💫 About Me:
 Hiya!
-My name is Danis, programmer from Indonesia.
+My name is Danis and I'm a programmer from Indonesia.
 I'm currently working on Bedrock Perfected project under the Kujira Hub team.

 ## 🌐 Socials: